williamtroup/Heat.js/RECENT_CHANGES.md

 - Added animation effects for all Bar Graph views.
 - Invert color range toggles support via the guide (off by default).
 - The "Map" view now behaves like all other views (it can be disabled, and shows no data messages by default).
+- Added dynamic colors support from a single hex color!

 #### **Exporting:**
 - Added support to export all data to YAML (.yaml).